Uniform parameterization of subanalytic sets and diophantine applications: Precise statements

-If these results could be iterated on the intersections for we would be able to prove a poly-log bound for rational points.
+If these results could be iterated on the intersections we would be able to prove a bound of the form $(\log H)^{O(1)}$ for rational points up to height $H$, unless the set contained a positive-dimension a semi-algebraic subset, as discussed in \S1.
 However, as the degrees of the hypersurfaces increase with $H$, even a second iteration would require a result for such non-definable families.

-However, for certain families of pfaffian sets of dimension 2 (see the basic definitions below) we can carry this out using estimates due to Gabrielov and Vorbjov \cite{GV}.
+However, for certain families of Pfaffian sets of dimension 2 (see the basic definitions below) we can carry this out using estimates due to Gabrielov and Vorbjov \cite{GV}.
 They have the right form of dependencies to give a suitable result for the curves arising when the surface is intersected with algebraic hypersurfaces of growing degree.
 This idea has been used in several previous papers \cite{Butler}, \cite{JMT}, \cite{JT}, \cite{P2}, \cite{Pila:Mild}.

-{\bf 2.3.3.
-Definition.\/} A {\it pfaffian chain\/} of order $r\ge 0$ and degree $\alpha\ge 1$ in an open domain $G\subset \RR^n$ is a sequence of analytic functions $f_1,\ldots, f_r$ on $G$ satisfying differential equations
+{\bf Definition 2.3.3 \/} A {\it Pfaffian chain\/} of order $r\ge 0$ and degree $\alpha\ge 1$ in an open domain $G\subset \RR^n$ is a sequence of analytic functions $f_1,\ldots, f_r$ on $G$ satisfying differential equations

 for $1\le j\le r$, where $g_{ij}\in \RR[x_1,\ldots, x_n, y_1,\ldots, y_j]$ are polynomials of degree not exceeding $\alpha$.
 A function